 The Government conducted a two-part review of mobile (park) homes legislation in 2017.
 The 10% commission charge was outside of the scope of the review.
 Nevertheless, many consultation responses raised the issue, and the Government committed to give the matter further consideration separately from the review.
 The Government’s response to the review, published on 22 October 2018, consequently confirmed that the Government will commission research to gather relevant data to enable a detailed assessment of the likely impacts of a change to the 10% commission charge on residents and site owners.
 A timetable for the research will be announced in due course.

 The Welsh Government held a public consultation on the park homes commission rate from May to August 2017, inviting views on whether the rate should continue at its current level of 10% or be reduced or abolished.
-The consultation closed on 17 August 2017.
-The Welsh Government is commissioning further financial analysis to inform its decision.
+The Welsh Government subsequently commissioned further financial analysis to inform its decision.
 On 24 May 2018 the Minister for Housing and Regeneration, Rebecca Evans, confirmed that the Welsh Government intends to commence a phased reduction of the commission rate by 1 percentage point per year, over a 5-year period, until it is reduced to a maximum of 5% of the purchase price.
 The Welsh Government has launched a consultation on how best to implement the commission rate reduction.
 The consultation closes on 14 December 2018.

 In 2011, the Scottish Government consulted on proposals to amend the implied terms in the Mobile Homes Act 1983.
 The consultation invited views on the commission on mobile home sales, and its relationship to other sources of business income for site owners, such as pitch fees.
 In 2013 the Scottish Government confirmed its decision to retain the 10% commission rate.